mandober/enwars/README.md

 ## HISTFILESIZE
 The maximum number of lines contained in the history file.
 When this variable is assigned a value, the history file is truncated, if necessary, to contain no more than that number of lines by removing the oldest entries.
 The history file is also truncated to this size after writing it when a shell exits.
 If the value is 0, the history file is truncated to zero size.
 Non-numeric values and numeric values less than zero inhibit truncation.
 The shell sets the default value to the value of HISTSIZE after reading any startup files.
+> bash

 ## HISTIGNORE
 A colon-separated list of patterns used to decide which command lines should be saved on the history list.
 Each pattern is anchored at the beginning of the line and must match the complete line (no implicit ‘\*’ is appended).
 Each pattern is tested against the line after the checks specified by HISTCONTROL are applied.
 In addition to the normal shell pattern matching characters, ‘&’ matches the previous history line. ‘&’ may be escaped using a backslash; the backslash is removed before attempting a match.
 The second and subsequent lines of a multi-line compound command are not tested, and are added to the history regardless of the value of HISTIGNORE.
 The pattern matching honors the setting of the extglob shell option.
 HISTIGNORE subsumes the function of HISTCONTROL.
 A pattern of ‘&’ is identical to ignoredups, and a pattern of ‘[ ]*’ is identical to ignorespace.
 Combining these two patterns, separating them with a colon, provides the functionality of ignoreboth.

 ## HISTSIZE
 The maximum number of commands to remember on the history list.
 If the value is 0, commands are not saved in the history list.
 Numeric values less than zero result in every command being saved on the history list (there is no limit).
 The shell sets the default value to 500 after reading any startup files.
+> bash

 ## HISTTIMEFORMAT
 If this variable is set and not null, its value is used as a format string for strftime to print the time stamp associated with each history entry displayed by the history builtin.
 If this variable is set, time stamps are written to the history file so they may be preserved across shell sessions.
 This uses the history comment character to distinguish timestamps from other history lines.
+> bash

 ## HOSTFILE
 Contains the name of a file in the same format as /etc/hosts that should be read when the shell needs to complete a hostname.
 The list of possible hostname completions may be changed while the shell is running; the next time hostname completion is attempted after the value is changed, Bash adds the contents of the new file to the existing list.
 If HOSTFILE is set, but has no value, or does not name a readable file, Bash attempts to read /etc/hosts to obtain the list of possible hostname completions.
 When HOSTFILE is unset, the hostname list is cleared.
+> bash

 ## HOSTNAME
 The name of the current host.

 ## HOSTTYPE
 A string describing the machine Bash is running on.
+> bash

 ## HTTP_PROXY
 This variable defnes which proxy server should be used for an Internet connection.

 ## IFS
 List of characters that separate fields, when shell splits words as part of expansion.
+> bash

 ## IGNOREEOF
 Controls the action of the shell on receipt of an EOF character as the sole input.
 If set, the value denotes the number of consecutive EOF characters that can be read as the first character on an input line before the shell will exit.
 If the variable exists but does not have a numeric value (or has no value) then the default is 10.
 If the variable does not exist, then EOF signifies the end of input to the shell.
 This is only in effect for interactive shells.
+> bash

 ## INPUTRC
 The name of the Readline initialization file, overriding the default of ~/.inputrc.
+> readline

 ## LANG
 Used to determine the locale category for any category not specifically selected with a variable starting with `LC_`.

 ## LC_ALL
 This variable overrides the value of `LANG` and any other `LC_` variable specifying a locale category.

 ## LC_COLLATE
 This variable determines the collation order used when sorting the results of filename expansion, and determines the behavior of range expressions, equivalence classes, and collating sequences within filename expansion and pattern matching.

 ## LC_CTYPE
 This variable determines the interpretation of characters and the behavior of character